alabou/bcp-006-01/docs/NMOS With H.264.md

 #### Other transports

+For Nodes transmitting H.264 using other transports, the Sender resource MUST indicate the associated `urn:x-nmos:transport:` label of the transport or one of its subclassifications for the `transport` attribute.

-The Sender resource MUST indicate the associated `urn:x-nmos:transport:` label of the transport or one of its subclassifications for the `transport` attribute.
+- [ ] For Nodes transmitting H.265 using other transports, the Sender resource MUST indicate the associated `urn:x-nmos:transport:` label of the transport or one of its subclassifications for the `transport` attribute.

 Sender resources provide no indication of media type or format, since this is described by the associated Flow resource.